ttungl/SDC-term1-Finding-Lane-Lines-on-Road/Finding_Lane_Lines/writeup_report.md

 Finally, we merge the output of the hough transform image with the original image, the result is as below.
 <img width="960" src="https://github.com/ttungl/Self-Driving-Car-ND-term-1/blob/master/Finding_Lane_Lines/test_images_out/solidYellowCurve_modified.jpg">

+The outputs of the pipeline method are good enough to keep the lines on the correct sides.

 ### 2. Identify potential shortcomings with your current pipeline